NoahHenrikKleinschmidt/slurmtools/README.md

 Of course, the native SLURM CLI is more powerful and, naturally, not all functionalities will be available through `slurmtools`, however, the purpose of `slurmtools` is merely to provide an easier to handle SLURM interface for most users.

+> ### Note:
+> If you do not wish to install the python package with the additional overhead and are only interested in the *self-refreshing queue* and/or the *srun-session maker*, there are `shell` scripts available to define these functions (almost identical to the python implementation).
+You can find these in the `pureshell` directory in this repository.

 ## Example usage:
 `slurmtools` offers the basic functionalities most users will use continuously when working with the SLURM job handler.